-The Stroke Befriending Service (commissioned by Cornwall Partnership NHS Foundation Trust) will match people who have had a stroke with trained befrienders who have also had a stroke and can offer support and encouragement.
+The Stroke Befriending Service (commissioned by Cornwall Partnership NHS Foundation Trust) will match people who have had a stroke with trained befrienders who can offer support and encouragement.

 Befrienders can visit people living with stroke at home, in a care home or in hospital (including specialist stroke units at Camborne Redruth Community Hospital, Bodmin Community Hospital and Mount Gould in Plymouth).
 The service is even available via email, phone or video call, meaning that people can speak to someone who understands, regardless of where they live in Cornwall.

 Moira who is one of our valued Stroke Befrienders, said that when someone visited her who understood, it completely changed her life.
 It gave her hope and built her confidence, and she now runs her own stroke group.
 Moira is just one example of the life changing impact a service like this can have.